Taras Shevchenko Transnistria State University: Structure

-In Tiraspol, the university consists of 12 buildings.
+The Taras Shevchenko State University consists of 12 buildings.
 It offers internationally accredited courses in partnerships with universities in Russia.
 Students can study both internally and in absentia.
 Not only citizens of Transnistria can study there but also people from abroad.
-Education can be both free and paid.
+Education can be either free or paid.
 The university employs over 1,000 teaching staff including 36 Doctors and 220 Masters of Science.
 Among its publications, the Atlas of Transnistria is often used as a source for data, specialized maps and statistics on Transnistria.

 The university has 8 faculties and 84 chairs, offering 54 different majors.
 Classes are taught mainly in Russian, with only a few programs in Romanian (called "Moldovan in Cyrillic script") and Ukrainian.